 Cervical screening and health inequalities

 A woman’s risk of developing cervical cancer increases if they are or ever have been sexually active, of if they smoke.
 The risk of cervical cancer increases when a person smokes because tobacco smoke affects the cells in the cervix.
+Another important risk is missing their cervical screening appointment.
 Evidence shows lower participation in cervical screening among women in the following groups:

 - 25 to 34 year olds